top of page

 Although this may sound easy, it is not, because the behavior is often deeply rooted in the individual’s psyche and because it is strengthened by the relational dynamics of the codependent relationship.

 The types of psychotherapy for treatment of such relationships range from individual therapy to group therapies.
 Individual therapies are used for one on one interactions with a therapist and more in-depth work focused on the client’s childhood and adolescence.
+At the same time, the addict will work on his motivations for substance addiction and the abuse that he has experienced at some point during his life.

 Both parties may be included in the group therapy sessions to work on handling rejection, controlling and managing their emotions and communication skills.